SAEONData/deploy-metadata-services/README.md

     sudo sysctl -w vm.max_map_count=262144

 ### Configuration

-Create a `.env` file in the install directory and set the following environment variables:
+Create a `.env` file in the install directory and set the following environment variables, which are injected into the CKAN configuration:

-#### CKAN
 - **`CKAN_URL`**: URL of the CKAN server
 - **`CKAN_DB_URL`**: URL of the CKAN database
 - **`DOI_PREFIX`**: SAEON DOI prefix